Interaction Graphs: Additives: Abstract

 \section{Abstract}

-Geometry of Interaction (GoI) is a kind of semantics of linear logic proofs that aims at accounting for the dynamical aspects of cut elimination.
-We present here a parametrized construction of a Geometry of Interaction for Multiplicative Additive Linear Logic (MALL) in which proofs are represented by families of directed weighted graphs.
-Contrarily to former Geometries of Interaction dealing with additive connectives \cite{goi3,goi5}, the proofs of MALL are interpreted by finite objects in this model.
-Moreover, we show how one can obtain, for each value of the parameter, a denotational semantics for MALL from this GoI.
-Finally, we will show how this setting is related to Girard's various constructions: two particulars choices of the parameter respectively give a combinatorial version of his latest GoI \cite{goi5} or a refined version of older Geometries of Interaction \cite{goi1,goi2,goi3}.
+Geometry of Interaction (GoI) is a research program initiated by Jean-Yves Girard which aims at defining a semantics of linear logic proofs accounting for the dynamical aspects of cut elimination.
+We present here a parametrised construction of a Geometry of Interaction for Multiplicative Additive Linear Logic (MALL) in which proofs are represented by families of directed weighted graphs.
+Contrarily to former constructions dealing with additive connectives \cite{goi3,goi5}, we are able to solve the known issue of obtaining a denotational semantics for MALL by introducing a notion of observational equivalence.
+Moreover, our setting has the advantage of being the first construction dealing with additives where proofs of MALL are interpreted by finite objects.
+The fact that we obtain a denotational model of MALL relies on a single geometric property, which we call the \emph{trefoil property}, from which we obtain, for each value of the parameter, \emph{adjunctions}.
+We then proceed to show how this setting is related to Girard's various constructions: particular choices of the parameter respectively give a combinatorial version of his latest GoI \cite{goi5}, a refined version of older Geometries of Interaction \cite{goi1,goi2,goi3}, and even a generalisation of his \emph{multiplicatives} \cite{multiplicatives} construction.
+This shows the importance of the \emph{trefoil property} underlying our constructions since all known GoI construction to this day rely on particular cases of it.